mattermost/docs/source/install/prod-debian.rst

    -  Port mapping :80 to :8065
    -  Standard request logs

-3. Install Nginx on Debian with
+3. Install NGINX on Debian with

    -  ``sudo apt-get install nginx``

-4. Verify Nginx is running
+4. Verify NGINX is running

    -  ``curl http://10.10.10.3``
    -  You should see a *Welcome to nginx!* page

-5. You can manage Nginx with the following commands
+5. You can manage NGINX with the following commands

    -  ``sudo service nginx stop``
    -  ``sudo service nginx start``
    -  ``sudo service nginx restart``

-6. Map a FQDN (fully qualified domain name) like **mattermost.example.com** to point to the Nginx server.
+6. Map a FQDN (fully qualified domain name) like **mattermost.example.com** to point to the NGINX server.
-7. Configure Nginx to proxy connections from the internet to the Mattermost Server
+7. Configure NGINX to proxy connections from the internet to the Mattermost Server

    -  Create a configuration for Mattermost